Choosing Your Local Hero: Tips from Laurie King

 Can you think of someone who has a skill or relationship to Nature that you feel you’d like to learn too?

-Laurie’s Nomination
+Laurie’s Heroes

 “They grow willow on their croft (smallholding) to create beautiful hand weaved baskets.
 They have also turned a plot of land covered in bracken into a garden, growing much of their own food and also flowers to attract pollinators.
 They are passionate about creating a haven for biodiversity, which they see themselves as part of, rather than separate from.”